Which of the following statements best describes a chemical prope... | Study Prep in Pearson+

 1

 Step 1: Understand the difference between physical and chemical properties.
-Physical properties can be observed or measured without changing the substance's identity, such as color, odor, mass, and volume.
+Physical properties can be observed or measured without changing the substance's identity, such as color, mass, volume, and state of matter.

-Step 2: Recognize that chemical properties describe a substance's ability to undergo changes that transform it into different substances.
-These properties are only evident during a chemical reaction or change.
+Step 2: Recognize that chemical properties describe a substance's ability to undergo changes that transform it into different substances, involving a change in chemical identity.

-Step 3: Analyze each statement: 'color and odor' and 'mass and volume' are physical properties because they do not involve changing the substance's identity.
+Step 3: Analyze each statement: the first describes a physical property because it involves observation without changing identity; the second refers to mass and volume, which are physical properties; the fourth depends on physical state, also a physical property.

-Step 4: The statement 'a characteristic that can only be observed when a substance undergoes a chemical change' aligns with the definition of a chemical property, as it involves observing how a substance reacts or transforms.
+Step 4: Identify that the third statement, which mentions the ability to undergo a specific chemical change, correctly defines a chemical property.

 Watch next